sibirbil/SMB/README.md

 #### 2. Usage.
-Essentially, the algorithm progress by executing a step via `SGD` then checks the Armijo conditions: in case they are not satisfied it builds an auxillary model to tune the learning rate and the direction of the next step accordingly.
-This model based update can be done in two ways: either by using the current batch or by taking another *independent* batch.
-The user has to choose this option by initializing the hyperparameter `independent_batch`.
-Note that SMB needs also a closure function.

-Use SMB in your codeas follows (see `smb/tutorial.ipynb` for a complete example).
-Set the hyperparameter `independent_batch` to `True` in order to use the `SMBi` optimizer.
+Use SMB in your code as follows (see `smb/tutorial.ipynb` for a complete example).
+Set the hyper-parameter `independent_batch` to `True` in order to use the `SMBi` optimizer.
+See the paper for more information.

 ```python